WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 This specification defines the following events:

-alerting: Passed from server to client, indicating that the recipint is alerting.
+alerting: Passed from server to client, indicating that the recipient is alerting.

 accepted: Passed from server to client, indicating that the call was